 Moreover, working on the principle of a thaumatrope, a pre-cinematic optical device, the installation stages a meeting between the Ferris Wheel and the color wheel in a single-chip DLP video projector, becoming a visual experiment, suspended between total overview and control on the one hand, and vertigo and instability on the other.

 Bull.Miletic’s intention is to bring the combination of mechanical movement and the aerial view from the Ferris Wheel to the forefront, as a force in cinematic revelation and curiosity.
 In doing so, the artists reveal and expand on the technical mediation between rides, cinema, and aerial imaging.

 Bull.Miletic argues that the introduction of such gigantic observation rides into the urban environment powerfully suggests an idealized perception of the city as a spectacular, cinematic “establishing-shot”.
 This simple and seemingly benign maneuver plays a key role in the process of gentrification that transforms the city itself into a site for visual consumption.

-Ferriscope is made in collaboration with Tom Gunning, Professor of Cinema and Media Studies, University of Chicago and Jan C. Schacher, Zurich University of the Arts, Institute for Computer Music and Sound Technology.
-Torbjørn Helgesen Nordvik and Magnus Sjursen made tremendous contributions to the mechanical and electronic engineering.
+Ferriscope is made in collaboration with Tom Gunning, Professor of Cinema and Media Studies, University of Chicago, and Jan C. Schacher, Zurich University of the Arts, Institute for Computer Music and Sound Technology.
+Torbjørn Helgesen Nordvik, Magnus Sjursen, Mikael Valen, and Jens Brynildsen at Bitraf, Oslo made significant contributions to mechanical and electronic engineering.